davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 ## Before we start

+- bwa is assumed to be installed in path
 - samtools is assumed to be installed in path
 - blastn is assumed to be installed in path
 - CheckM is assumed to be installed in path